bclanc22/MovieReview/README.md

 1 | Abstract

 Finding a new movie to watch can be a long process and take up all the time you even have to watch a movie in the first place.
-Our app is aimed to cut down on that issue and give users recommendations to new movies based on their favorite actors and actresses.
-A user can open the app and pick out a movie, let's say they like Forest Gump, they can know see other movies with the actors in that movie.
+Our website is aimed to cut down on that issue and give users recommendations to new movies based on their favorite actors and actresses.
+A user can open the site and pick out a movie, let's say they like Forest Gump, they can know see other movies with the actors in that movie.
 They can pick out a Tom Hanks movie from a list of movies that he has been in.
 This will allow a user to choose a new movie much faster and save lots of time on movie nights.
+You can see all the best movies from our curated list.
+This allows each user to pick the perfect movie for them each night.
+You can discover new actors, actresses, and genres of movies to discover what you like the best.
+Picking a new movie shouldn't be a problem anymore with the help of our Movie Discovery website.

 2 | Introduction